-• Allow customers to consume alcoholic beverages in a
+Allow customers to consume alcoholic beverages in a

-"smoking hut" if the hut is part of the approved premises on file with the department.
-Be aware of any local laws regarding open alcohol containers.
+outdoor "smoking hut" if the area is part of the approved premises on file with the department.
+This may not be another building and all businesses must comply with the Clean Indoor Air Act, any Department of Public Health requirements, and other local ordinances regarding smoking and open alcohol containers.